 Soak rice overnight, or at least for a couple of hours.

 Heat a large heavy-bottomed pot on medium heat.
-Add 1 tbsp of oil to the pot.
+Add 1 tablespoon of oil to the pot.
 Finely chop onion, and add to pot.
 Sauté onion until it turns golden, about five minutes.

 Reduce heat to low-medium.
-If using fresh ginger, grate it, or add dry ginger, coriander and 1 tsp of salt to onion.
+If using fresh ginger, grate it, or add dry ginger, coriander and 1 teaspoon of salt to onion.
 Mix and sauté for another 2 minutes.